scsnl/2025-NeurIPS-EEG-Challenge/README.md

 for Slurm.
 The resource requests below reflect that, so adjust them for your own scheduler.

+The two tracks are independent and share nothing but the raw data.
+Run whichever you need.

+### Scikit-learn Pipeline

 **1. Preprocess.** Turn the raw BIDS recordings into arrays.

 ```bash